-Let’s take a look at the IRS’ stance on cryptocurrencies, how crypto taxes work on basic transactions, and expert opinions on the tax treatment of more exotic transactions.
+Let’s take a look at the IRS’s stance on cryptocurrencies, how crypto taxes work on basic transactions, how to calculate crypto taxes and expert opinions on the tax treatment of more exotic transactions.

 The IRS issued its first cryptocurrency guidance back in 2014 with Notice 2014-21, explaining that virtual currency was treated as property for federal income tax purposes.
 Since then, the agency has addressed some questions that have arisen in various FAQs, such as the tax treatment of airdrops and hard forks following the initial coin offering (ICO) craze.

 On the most basic level, you owe capital gains tax on any increase in value and have the ability to write off any decrease in value.
 If you buy Bitcoin at $10,000 and sell at $20,000, then you owe capital gains tax on the $10,000 gain.
 The exact tax rate depends on the holding time (more or less than a year) and your income tax bracket.